 - Curriculum emphasies learning focussed on students writing and discussing papers or essays.

-- In Level 3 students take part in tutorials where they prepare a poster presentation on a physics topic of their choice, which they then present to the whole year group and discuss with staff.
+- As part of the Level 3 computing project, students take part in tutorials where they prepare a poster presentation, which they then present to the whole year group and discuss with staff.

 - Curriculum is structured around teaching subject content